Podunk Songwriters – Official Rules & Guidelines

 ELIGIBILITY

 The Podunk Bluegrass Songwriting Contest (PBSC) is open to those whose primary source of income (50% or more) is not derived from songwriting or publishing.
 Income from performing gigs is not songwriting income.
-Writers who have won First place for three consecutive years in this contest are restricted from entering again for the next five years following their most recent win.
+Writers who have won First place for two consecutive years in this contest are restricted from entering again for the next three years following their most recent win.
 Co-writers are subject to the same eligibility requirements as the named entrant.

-BLUEGRASS GENRE GUIDELINES
+BLUEGRASS GENRE GUIDELINES, Etc

 SUBMISSIONS BY MAIL: